HannaBryant/miles-kilos/README.md

-# miles-kilos
+# kilos-miles
-a simple conversion table from miles to kilometers
+a simple conversion table from kilometers to miles